-We can perform inclusion ratings on steel samples to common international standards such as ASTM E45, SAE J422, and ISO 4967.
+We can perform inclusion content/ratings on steel samples to common international standards such as ASTM E45 and SAE J422.
 Through use of our metallographic preparation and optical microscope, we can report inclusions such as sulfides, oxides, silicates and aluminides to their appropriate severity ratings.

 Carbon depletion can occur in uncontrolled atmospheres at high temperatures, causing your sample to have a different carbon content at the surface.
 This can affect downstream processing that is counting on a relatively even carbon content throughout the bar.
 We can perform an analysis of decarburization to common international standards such as ASTM E1077.
 You will receive a report that includes the depth of complete, partial, total decarburization, and a photomicrograph of the surface of your sample.